 The FLSA allows an employee to go back as many as 3 years to recover Overtime.
 Florida employment law sometimes as claims available where an employee can seek wages beyond the 3 year period.

-If you feel you are owed unpaid overtime wages, please call us at 954-617-6017 or use the contact form at right to contact Rob Norell for a free consultation regarding your rights.
+If you feel you are owed unpaid overtime wages, please call us at 954-617-6017 or use the contact form to contact Rob Norell for a quick consultation regarding your rights.